AI Visibility Perimeter

 Organizations may progressively require the ability to demonstrate governance processes, maintain historical records, identify AI-generated assets, produce operational traceability and support internal oversight initiatives.

-AI activity monitoring contributes to audit readiness by helping organizations structure visibility, maintain governance records, identify operational dependencies and centralize AI-related oversight information.
+The Visibility Perimeter contributes to audit readiness by helping organizations structure visibility coverage, maintain governance records, identify operational dependencies and centralize AI-related oversight information.

 Lifecycle

-This lifecycle progressively transforms fragmented AI activity into structured governance infrastructure.
+This lifecycle progressively transforms fragmented AI signals into organizational visibility, governance coverage and audit-ready operating context.

 01